Miami Personal Injury Lawyer

 Now protecting your rights

-Gallardo Law Firm is dedicated to assist individuals who have been injured in an accident to claim the benefits they are entitled to receive.
+Gallardo Law Firm is dedicated to assisting individuals who have been injured in an accident to claim the benefits they are entitled to receive with a Miami personal injury lawyer.
 All our efforts and devotion is used to represent our clients.
-We have been tireless fighters for the cause of justice for a few years now.
-Our team of skilled trial attorneys and litigators have effectively prosecuted claims related to bodily injury for countless of individuals in Miami who have suffered both physical and emotional adversity caused by carelessness, recklessness, neglect, and occasionally premeditated offense.
+Equipped with a skilled personal injury lawyer and litigators, we have effectively prosecuted claims related to bodily injury for countless of individuals in Miami who have suffered both physical and emotional adversity caused by carelessness, recklessness, neglect, and occasionally premeditated offense.

 - Traffic accidents

 - Tripping, slips and falls

 - Assault claims

 "Personal injury" cases are legal disputes that arise when one person suffers harm from an accident or injury, and someone else might be legally responsible for that harm.”-Find Law

 The personal injury lawsuits are filed by those individuals claiming injuries caused by accident due to the negligence or wrongful conduct of another person or entity.